A Causal View of Entity Bias in (Large) Language Models: Introduction

-The third contribution of this paper is to transform the training-time intervention into in-context intervention for black-box LLMs whose parameters are inaccessible, and logits are uncalibrated (\Cref{sec/black-box}).
+The \emph{third} contribution of this paper is to transform the training-time intervention into \textbf{in-context intervention for black-box LLMs} whose parameters are inaccessible, and logits are uncalibrated (\Cref{sec/black-box}).
 A significant advantage of the proposed SCM is that the causal intervention is carried out at the input layer, enabling its implementation within an in-context setting.
 Specifically, we replace entities with placeholders and define each placeholder by examples -- a set of similar entities.
 For example, we can replace \textit{Bill Gates} in \Cref{fig/example} with \textit{subject\_entity} and prepend the prompt, \textit{``Assume that subject\_entity can be any of Steve Jobs, Bill Gates, and Jeff Bezos"}, to the input.
 This in-context intervention can be applied to any black-box LLM without additional cost.

-Experiments on relation extraction show that the proposed causal intervention techniques are effective for both white-box and black-box LLMs.
-Under the white-box setting (\Cref{sec/exp/white}), our training-time intervention significantly improves the F1 score of RoBERTa \cite{liu2019roberta} by 5.7 points on EntRED \cite{wang2023entred}, an out-of-distribution evaluation dataset where spurious shortcuts between entities and labels are removed.
-Under the black-box setting (\Cref{sec/exp/black}), our in-context intervention effectively reduces the entity-based knowledge conflicts \cite{longpre2021entity} and improves the F1 score of GPT-3.5\footnote{https://platform.openai.com/docs/models/gpt-3-5} by 9.14 points on a challenging test set derived from Re-TACRED \cite{stoica2021re}.
-Further analysis shows that the number of neighboring entities $k$ plays a crucial role in balancing the predictive information and biasing information from entities.
+Experiments on relation extraction (RE) and machine reading comprehension (MRC) show that the proposed causal intervention techniques are effective for both white-box and black-box LLMs.
+Under the white-box setting (\Cref{sec/exp/white}), our training-time intervention significantly improves out-of-distribution performance of RoBERTa \cite{liu2019roberta} on RE by 5.7 points and SpanBERT \cite{joshi2020spanbert} on MRC by 9.1 points, comparing with the vanilla version.
+Under the black-box setting (\Cref{sec/exp/black}), our in-context intervention effectively reduces the entity-based knowledge conflicts \cite{longpre2021entity} and improves the task performance of GPT-3.5.\footnote{https://platform.openai.com/docs/models/gpt-3-5} Specifically, our method outperforms the best baseline by up to 20.5 points of exact match accuracy on MRC and reduces the memorization ratio by up to 17.6 points on RE.
+Further analyses reveal the crucial role of the number of neighboring entities $k$ in balancing the predictive information and biasing information from entities, and the necessity of entity placeholder definition for in-context intervention.